Anna Anthropy

 Anna Anthropy is an American video game designer, role-playing game designer, and interactive fiction author whose works include Mighty Jill Off and Dys4ia.
-She is the game designer in residence at the DePaul University College of Computing and Digital Media.
+From 2016 - 2025 she was the game designer in residence at the DePaul University College of Computing and Digital Media.
 She has also gone by the name Auntie Pixelante.

 Career

-Game design
+Early works

+Anna Anthropy was born and raised in New York.
+As a teen, Anthropy experimented with the editor in ZZT, but it was not until she discovered Game Maker while in college, that she developed her first "real game", Jaywalker: The Game of Pedestrian Revenge, about creating pile-ups at intersections.
+In 2008, she moved to Texas to attend the game design programme at SMU Guildhall.
+Frustrated at the crunch culture at the Guildhall, she did not complete the first year.
+While in Texas, she released Mighty Jill Off and began work on Calamity Annie, which she released on her return to New York.